sajeetharan/SajeeWeb/blog/2019/11/2019-11-30-my-experience-at-microsoft-openhack-devops-singapore/index.md

 ---
-title: "My experience at Microsoft OpenHack DevOps - Singapore"
+title: My experience at Microsoft OpenHack DevOps - Singapore
-utcDate: "2019-11-30"
+Date: '2019-11-30'
 categories:
-  - "appservice"
+  - appservice
-  - "azuredevops"
+  - azuredevops
-  - "kubernetes"
+  - kubernetes
-  - "microservices"
+  - microservices
-  - "openachk"
+  - openachk
-  - "visualstudio"
+  - visualstudio
-  - "vscode"
+  - vscode
 tags:
-  - "aks"
+  - aks
-  - "azure"
+  - azure
-  - "azuremonitor"
+  - azuremonitor
-  - "devops"
+  - devops
-  - "fun"
+  - fun
-  - "microsoft"
+  - microsoft
-  - "openhack"
+  - openhack
-  - "team"
+  - team
-coverImage: "123.jpg"
+coverImage: 123.jpg
+utcDate: '2025-04-24T09:52:37.625Z'
 ---

 This week I participated my first ever OpenHack on DevOps organized by Microsoft in Singapore.
 It was a three day event from 26th-29th November 2019.
 The hackathon was focused on Azure DevOps and Azure Kubernetes services.
 There were participants from all over the world gathered at one place.